chrischase011/termux-ngrok-configuration/README.md

 ```console
    termux-chroot
 ```
-Everytime we open termux app to run ngrok
+Everytime we open termux app to run ngrok.

 That's all thank you.